babel/website/docs/v7-migration.md

 We highly encourage you to use a newer version of Node.js (LTS v8) since the previous versions are not maintained.
 See [nodejs/LTS](https://github.com/nodejs/LTS) for more information.

 This just means Babel *itself* won't run on older versions of Node.
-It can still *output* code that runs on old Node.
+It can still *output* code that runs on old Node versions.

 ## Config Lookup Changes